VynavinV/GoalGuidr/README.md

 # GoogleGenAI Project

 This project is a Flask-based web application that integrates Google GenAI, Cohere, and other tools to provide AI-powered features such as conversation generation, language learning, and multimedia content creation.
+It helps people all around the world have access to education, social, language, and mental health resources.
+Designed to help you meet your goals and overcome roadblocks without even realizing.

 ## Features